nuPURohit/C_LTTS/README.md

 # Chess Engine

 * In computer chess, a chess engine is a computer program that analyzes chess or chess variant positions, and generates a move or list of moves that it regards as strongest.
 A chess engine is usually a back end with a command-line interface with no graphics or windowing.
-* So the project focuses on building the chess Engine with the help of C Language.
+* So the project focuses on building the Chess Engine with the help of C Language.